JoyitaF/RecSysCompSnapshot/README.md

 Same as "1.
 Movie Data from Daily Search in Date Range"

+# 4. MovieLens Latest Small
+## Dataset in `ml-latest-small/` contains links.csv, movies.csv, ratings.csv, and tags.csv

+Ground Truth dataset for Ranking System of Movie Recommendation.

+This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from MovieLens, a movie recommendation service.
+It contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.

+You can find further details in the ml-latest-small/README.txt

 # Limitations & Notes

 - `'N/A'` or None (blank) is used where values are missing.